12 Jyotirlingas of India: Legends, Locations, and Significance

 The story behind this Jyotirlinga is as follows (Shiva Purana, 4.16):

-In the city Avanti, there lived a Brahmin named Priyamedhas and his four sons who were staunch devotees of Lord Shiva.
-Once a puissant Asura, Dusana, along with his great army attacked Avanti.
+In the city of Avanti, there lived a Brahmin named Priyamedhas and his four sons, who were staunch devotees of Lord Shiva.
+Once a puissant Asura, Dusana and his great army attacked Avanti.
 But the Brahmin and his four sons were not afraid of him and performed worship of Lord Shiva in the form of a linga.
 On seeing this, Dusana ordered his people to kill them.
 When the Asuras desired to kill the Brahmins, a spot near the linga caved in with a loud report, and Lord Shiva rose in his Mahakala form.
 Then he reduced Dusana and his army to ashes with a mere sound of Hum.
 Propitiated by the devotion of the Brahmin and his sons, Lord Shiva asked the Brahmins to choose the boon they wished to have.
 Brahmins requested him to stay there to protect people.
 Lord Shiva accepted their request and stayed there.

 4. Omkareshwar Jyotirlinga: